DuckDivers/duck-parallax/readme.md

 # Duck Parallax Shortcode

+Available on the WordPress Plugin Repository at https://wordpress.org/plugins/parallax-image/

 Insert a full width parallax image into your page with this simple shortcode.
 Parameters allow for setting several key functions like height

 == Description ==